Nevenall/sufficient-reason/System/Working_Magick.md

   Table: Effect Die rating

-### Focused Magick

-  If you can describe how you achieve your *effect* within the context of your magickal *practice* you may add dice from your mundane traits, and not just your magickal ones.

-  > For example, if your practice is witchcraft you might describe collecting some physical token of your victim and creating a poppet with it which you poke with needles.
-Describing your effect in terms of your practice in this way will allow you to add your Mental, Occult, and your

-### Raw Magick
-  Mages occasionally perform their workings with pure will and nothing else.
-Such Raw Magick transcends your practice and allows you to affect change without needing to follow the patterns and strictures of your practice.
-It is quicker and simpler, but more dangerous and difficult becuase only your Mystickal traits, usually just Arete and Spheres, can be used.

 ## Spheres

-  Once your effect is clear enough we'll determine how complex it is by determining which Spheres and at which rank it will require.
+  Once your feat is clearly defined we'll determine how difficult it is by determining its Sphere components.
+That is, which Spheres, and at which level, best represent the feat as you have described it.

   > For example: You need to cross a gap between two building to escape some technocratic agents.
+You might calculate the coordinates of the rooftop you wish to be on and run a quick script on your wrist computer to alter your token's position in the virtual reality simulation that is reality; effectively teleporting across the distance.
+This accomplishes the goal directly using Technology and the sphere of Correspondence.

-Your *Effect* is to take a quick herbal concoction to enhance your musculature, making it possible to leap the distance.
+  > Alternately: Your might take a quick herbal concoction to enhance your musculature, making it possible to leap the distance.
 This clearly invokes your Occult skill and Herbalism specialty.
-Enhancing your own body requires using the Life Sphere.
+Enhancing your own body requires the Life Sphere.

-  > Alternately: You might calculate the coordinates of the rooftop you wish to be on and run a quick script on your wrist computer to alter your token's position in the virtual reality simulation that is reality; effectively teleporting across the distance.
-This accomplishes the same goal, but clearly uses Technology and the sphere of Correspondence.
+  > This is an indirect example because your effect dice will not move you to the next rooftop, but rather grant you extra dice in your mundane attempt to leap the gap.

   It is possible for your Effect to have multiple components of the same Sphere.

   > For example, if you combine a d8 fire attack with a d8 levitation asset, you are controlling two distinct Forces which requires two d8 Forces components.

-  Rank | Ability      | Description
+  Level| Ability      | Description
   ----:|:------------:|:-----------
   d4   | Perception   | Observe and perceive elements of this Sphere beyond any mortal ken. d6   | Manipulation | Make small changes to existing elements of this Sphere.